and Messaging System

 Communicate more efficiently

 By classifying employees in positions and qualifications – such as First-Aid-certificate, internal fire brigade – the system is able to connect you with the correct individual, just with the press of a button.
 In emergencies, the WCMS can perform stand-alone actions.
-For example, during a fire you may call and merge certain individuals to a group chat.
+For example, during a fire you may call and merge certain individuals to a group call or chat.